 The rise of Hashimoto’s in developed countries is more complicated than being tied just to iodine intake.

-In addition, we see the rise of MANY chronic health conditions in the same countries including an increased risk in ALL autoimmune diseases.
+In addition, we see the rise of MANY chronic health conditions in the same countries including an increased risk of ALL autoimmune diseases.

 You may be able to try and blame iodine on Hashimoto’s cases but you will have a hard time linking iodine consumption to diabetes, obesity, metabolic syndrome, cancers, heart disease, and multiple sclerosis.

-We do know, however, that decreased intake iodine does seem to increase your risk for developing breast cancer later in life (2).
+We do know, however, that decreased intake of iodine does seem to increase your risk of developing breast cancer later in life (2).